pkp/pkp-docs/orcid/en/installation-setup.md

 # Setup the ORCID plugin

-To use the plugin, you will first need to obtain either Public or Member ORCID API credentials (Client ID and Client Secret) and then configure the ORCID Profile Plugin in OJS/OPS with this information.
+To use the plugin, you will first need to obtain either Public or Member ORCID API credentials (Client ID and Client Secret) and then configure the ORCID plugin in OJS/OPS with this information.

 This chapter explains how to obtain production (live) credentials and add them to the ORCID plugin in your OJS/OPS.
-We recommend that before using the live credentials, you test the plugin with Sandbox credentials first.
-For details on how to do that see the [Appendix: Testing the ORCID Sandbox](./appendix-testing-orcid-sandbox.md) chapter.
+You can also test the plugin with Sandbox credentials first before using the live credentials.
+For details on how to test in the Sandbox and why you may want to, see the [Appendix: Testing the ORCID Sandbox](./appendix-testing-orcid-sandbox.md) chapter.

 **IMPORTANT: do not enable the plugin until you have the credentials and are ready to setup the plugin.**